7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 Create gorgeous and memorable works of art with gold leaf crafts

-This long-established gold leaf shop has six stores in Kanazawa.
-At the main store, visitors can enjoy a "gold leaf application experience.
-First, select an item from among eight types, including chopsticks, compact mirrors, and small boxes.
+This is a long-established gold leaf store with multiple stores in Kanazawa.
+At the main store, visitors can enjoy the "Gold Leaf Placing Experience.
+First, select an item from chopsticks, compact mirrors, small boxes, and so on.
 Then, masking tape cut out in the shape of a pattern using a template is pasted on the item, and gold leaf is gently placed over the top.
 The gold leaf is 1/10,000 of a millimeter thick, so thin that light can penetrate through it.
 Gently peel off the masking tape to reveal the pattern.
-The patterns are diverse, including rabbits, cherry blossoms, and Kenrokuen-style lanterns, and can be arranged according to your own ideas, such as combining two or more patterns or arranging them in different ways.
+The patterns include rabbits, cherry blossoms, and Kenrokuen-style lanterns, and can be arranged according to your own ideas, such as combining two or more patterns or arranging them in different ways.

 Products made with high-quality gold leaf, and cosmetics are popular among women